masuday/Blupf90TutorialStandard/mrode_c03ex032_sire_model.md

 OPTION solv_method FSPAK
 ~~~~~

 The value `add_sire` is a keyword for the sire model in BLUPF90.
-The pedigree file does not have sire 2
-because it is missing, but the program doesn't care about it.
+The pedigree file does not have sire 2 because it is missing, but the program does not care about it.

 Solutions
 ---------